qihongl/learn-hippo/docs/paper_task_encoding/decision_log.md

   Stage 2 debugging condition.
 The next decisive comparison is a fresh actor trained from sampled delayed rewards; after that come variable delay/removal, the full RM/DM/NM mixture, and two total memory slots.

+## 2026-08-31 — Sampled-credit development protocol

+- A fresh neural actor starts at an encoding hazard of 0.05.
+It may encode once per event; after encoding, no further action is available in that event.
+This enforces the same one-trace-per-event debugging convention as the exact-reward comparison.
+- The critic first receives 6,400 newly generated DM sequences under random forced choices.
+The free actor then receives 102,400 newly generated DM sequences over 400 epochs.
+Only sampled delayed prediction rewards train the actor; exact counterfactual outcomes are used on a fixed held-out bank for measurement.
+- The initial free-policy learning rate is 0.001, lower than the earlier 0.003 discrete-policy diagnostic because the exact-reward run showed occasional large policy excursions.
+Entropy coefficient 0.001 preserves exploration without making dense repeated encoding possible.